Skip to Content

 Cinderella’s Castle takes the cake in my opinion, though.

-It is also home to Cinderella’s Royal Table, a princess-themed character dining experience, as well as Bibbidi Bobbed Boutique, where kids can get Fantasyland-style makeovers.
+It is also home to Cinderella’s Royal Table, a princess-themed character dining experience, as well as Bibbidi Bobbidi Boutique, where kids can get Fantasyland-style makeovers.

 Now that’s a true beacon of magic!

-Don’t stress out too much, though.
-Both parks offer unique, magical experiences that you’ll cherish for a lifetime.
+Don’t stress out too much when trying to decide, though.
+Both parks offer unique, magical experiences that you’ll cherish for a lifetime!

 About the author